-- Secure smaller and lighter items using retaining or draw straps. - Heavy-duty cargo straps for securing larger and heavier objects are available at your MINI dealer. - These cargo straps are fastened using eight securing eyes.

-Two of them are located on the side wall. arrows 1, of the cargo area.
+- Secure smaller and lighter items using retaining or draw straps. - Heavy-duty cargo straps for securing larger and heavier objects are available at your MINI dealer.
+Four lashing eyes are provided for attaching the cargo straps.
+Two of them are located on the forward wall of the cargo area.